Co-Founder & Clinician

 Co-Founder, Therapy Aligned™

 Andrew H. Kim is a dual-licensed clinician specializing in the treatment of co-occurring mental health and substance use disorders.
-His clinical work is grounded in the belief that meaningful change begins when a person is finally able to meet their authentic self in session — and from that place, begin to meet their authentic self out in the world.
-The therapeutic relationship creates the conditions for this encounter with who someone actually is.
+His clinical work centers the therapeutic relationship as the foundation for meaningful, lasting change.

 Andrew H. Kim, LCSW, LCADC — Co-Founder, Therapy Aligned